Aasis Beats

 Aasis Giri, professionally known as Aasis Beats, is a Nepalese record producer, songwriter, and sample maker from Kathmandu, Nepal.
 He is the first music producer from Nepal who has productions that have charted at number one on the Billboard charts.
 Aasis's samples have been the melodic foundation for hit songs for Central Cee, Lil Baby, Suicideboys, Dave East, Sofaygo and more.
 He worked with Suicideboys to co-produce their first number one charting album, New World Depression.
 He also worked with rapper Central Cee and Lil Baby to co-produce their 2024 hit song "Band4Band", and collaborated with Tommy Richman to produce the lead single "Thought You Were the One" from Richman's debut album, coyote.

+Aasis has contributed to connecting the Nepali music scene with the global hip-hop industry through a combination of technical production work and collaborations with artists from different regions, he has received Diamond and Gold certifications, appeared on Billboard charts, and worked with several well-known hip-hop artists, making him a notable music producer from South Asia.

 Early life

 Aasis Giri was born on August 17, 1996, in Kathmandu, Nepal.
 He began producing at the age of 17, he cites Nick Mira, Metro Boomin, Drake, Juice Wrld & Noah 40 as an influence.
 Aasis describes his musical style as "synthetic", "melodic" and "nostalgic".
 Spending countless days and nights in front of his laptop producing music on FL Studio, Giri, more widely known as Aasis Beats in the music industry, immersed himself in the art of sample making and music production.